-- The injured employee shall immediately inform his or her supervisor of the work-related injury. - The injured employee or his/her supervisor shall notify the Superintendent of the injury as soon as practicable and no later than within 24 hours of the injury. - In consultation with the Superintendent or his/her designee, the injured employee shall determine whether medical attention is needed to address the work-related injury. - If a work-related injury occurs outside normal working hours, the employee should go to the nearest emergency facility or walk-in health facility for treatment and care, if needed.
+- The injured employee shall immediately inform their supervisor of the work-related injury and complete an incident report with the School Nurse. - The injured employee or their supervisor shall notify the Superintendent of the injury as soon as practicable and no later than within 24 hours of the injury. - In consultation with the Superintendent or the designee, the injured employee shall determine whether medical attention is needed to address the work-related injury. - If a work-related injury occurs outside normal working hours, the employee should go to the nearest emergency facility or walk-in health facility for treatment and care, if needed.
 The injury and/or any treatment shall be reported to the Superintendent the following workday.
-Failure to notify the supervisor and/or Superintendent at or about the time a work-related injury occurs may result in a delay or a denial of benefits.
+Failure to notify the supervisor and/or

+Superintendent at or about the time a work-related injury occurs may result in a delay or a denial of benefits.